 However, the line of thought has fallen on the families of those farmers who are our food suppliers.
 Many farmers are worried that people may fail to buy food grains if the current financial crisis reaches its peak.
 However, it is possible to overcome this anxiety with a little bit of planning.
 Our country’s population and food demand are the same as before, now many farms and farmers are suffering due to traffic unavailability.

 Many farmers and ranchers will get rid of this worry only if they can arrange this transport.
-There are many companies in the country that do business with food products.
+Many companies in the country do business with food products.
 If they come together in these difficult times and go to the villages and take the responsibility of delivering the products of those farms and farmers to different parts of the country, the people will not suffer from food shortages and the farmers will not have to worry about the next harvest.

 At present, farmers, workers, day laborers are all in danger from their own side.
 Most of the work in the corporate sector is also done online.
 It goes without saying that students have somehow stopped studying, although the government has made arrangements for teaching through television, but to a limited extent.
 Many employees in the country are likely to lose their jobs.